Butterworks/coursera-getdata-project/README.md

 ##Introduction
 The script was written using R Studio on Windows 8.1.
 Feel free to clone the repository and run the run_analysis.R script.
+###Author
+The author of this repository is Rudolf J
 ##1. run_analysis.R
 This is the main file for the folder, contains the required script that completes all 5 tasks required by the course project outline.